agraef/purr-data/index.md

 This repository is a mirror of Wilkes' original Gitlab repository available at <https://git.purrdata.net/jwilkes/purr-data>.
 We mainly use this as a one-stop shop to make it easy for you to get your hands on the latest [source](https://github.com/agraef/purr-data) and the available [releases](https://github.com/agraef/purr-data/releases), including pre-built packages for Linux, macOS and Windows.

-At the Johannes Gutenberg University (JGU) we also maintain a collection of Linux packages built from latest git sources for Arch Linux (via the [Arch User Repositories](https://aur.archlinux.org/) a.k.a.
-AUR) and recent Ubuntu releases (via [Launchpad](https://launchpad.net/~dr-graef)).

 Here's a quick shopping list:

 - A quick introduction to Purr Data with more details can be found [here](https://agraef.github.io/purr-data-intro).